-Explore Window - Microsoft Word 2010
+Explore Window in Word 2010

 Following is the basic window which you get when you start word application.
 Let us understand various important parts of this window.

 The File tab replaces the Office button from Word 2007.
 You can click it to check Backstage view, which is the place to come when you need to open or save files, create new documents, print a document, and do other file-related operations.

 Quick Access Toolbar:

 This you will find just above the File tab and its purpose is to provide a convenient resting place for the Word most frequently used commands.
 You can customize this toolbar based on your comfort.

 Tabs: They appear across the top of the Ribbon and contain groups of related commands.
 Home, Insert, Page Layout are example of ribbon tabs.

 Groups: They organize related commands; each group name appears below the group on the Ribbon.
 For example group of commands related to fonts or or group of commands related to alignment etc.